 Bear Valley wildflower meadows, Colusa County

-Happily there are places which still are in a more or less pristine state.
-Bear Valley in Colusa County is one of such places.
-Land in a part of this valley (14,964 acres = 6,056 ha) is owned by American Land Conservancy and it is preserved to show how looked California's intercoastal valleys and ranges before the arrival of Western civilisation.
+Happily, there are places that still are in a more or less pristine state.
+Bear Valley in Colusa County is one such place.
+American Land Conservancy owns land in a part of this valley (14,964 acres what is equal to 6,056 ha) and preserves it to show how looked California’s intercoastal valleys and ranges before the arrival of Western civilization.

 Endless fields of flowers

 For the most part of the year the valley represents a desert-like, somewhat grey landscape.
 But, if the weather conditions during the winter have been suitable, in late February – March it changes beyond recognition.

 Plains and hillsides are covered with brilliant colors.
 California poppy, creamcup, owl’s clover, and even the rare adobe lily create a sight of rare beauty.
 The otherwise desolate open landscape now becomes merit – it lets to sense the grandeur of nature and opens sight to millions of fragile flowers.
 If you are lucky, you manage to see all this incomprehensible wealth.
 If not, a few weeks later there is not much to see anymore – natural processes have wiped away all flowers to nothingness.

 - Plant List, Bear Valley, Walker Ridge & Surrounding Areas, California Native Plant Society, accessed on February 27, 2010

 Bear Valley wildflower meadows are included in the following list:

 California poppy meadows belong to the most impressive wildflower displays of the world.
 Their unusually clear and brilliant color seems to come from another, better reality.
 This flower has created a passion that is rare elsewhere in the world.
 Many Californians are obsessed with “wildflower hunting” – search of beautiful meadows, photographing, and just pure enjoyment of beauty.